Anti-Foreign Sanctions Law: Background

 AFSL emerged during a period of heightened tensions between China and Western nations, particularly following sanctions imposed by the United States, European Union, United Kingdom, and Canada over concerns regarding human rights violations in Xinjiang and Hong Kong.
 Its development followed Xi Jinping's November 2020 call for legal methods to defend PRC "national sovereignty, security, and development interests."

 AFSL is part of a broader framework of PRC measures designed to counter foreign restrictions, including the Unreliable Entity List mechanism, Ministry of Commerce blocking statutes, efforts to promote RMB settlement in international trade, and development of alternative international payment systems.

 Scope

 AFSL targets individuals and organizations involved in creating or implementing sanctions against PRC interests, participating in the drafting or decision-making process of such sanctions, or supporting with their implementation.
 It authorizes denial or cancellation of visas, asset freezes, restrictions on business activities in China, prohibition of transactions with Chinese entities, or other unspecified countermeasures deemed appropriate by authorities.

 In March 2025, following tariffs imposed by Trump, Li Qiang signed an order implementing new rules to strengthen countermeasures under AFSL.
+In 2025 and 2026, China further expanded its counter-extraterritorial regulatory framework through new industrial supply chain and compliance rules that created direct conflicts for multinational companies navigating foreign sanctions, export controls, and supply chain due diligence obligations.